Central Oregon FUSE is now Fuse Housing Collaborative!

 Interrupting the rise in houselessness in Central Oregon, requires investing in proven, long-term solutions that meet both individual and community needs.

-FUSE is building bridges from homelessness to Permanent, Supportive Housing.
+Fuse is building bridges from homelessness to Permanent, Supportive Housing.

-FUSE is working on meeting immediate needs and reducing homelessness through our Housing Barrier Busting Fund and our Neighborhood Based Housing Program.
+Fuse is working on meeting immediate needs and reducing homelessness through our Housing Barrier Busting Fund and our Neighborhood Based Housing Program.

-FUSE programs are designed based on peer-reviewed research and local conversations to effectively adapt nationally-established best practices to meet Central Oregon’s unique needs.
+Fuse programs are designed based on peer-reviewed research and local conversations to effectively adapt nationally-established best practices to meet Central Oregon’s unique needs.

 We regularly assess participant Social Determinants of Health outcomes so that we know we’re making effective investments.